 This isn’t an easy one to do with preschoolers unless they’re really patient and can wait while you patiently arrange the popsicles together into a chain.
 Older kids will have a “bomb” though!

-I advice wearing goggles throughout the whole experiment.
+I advice wearing goggles throughout this whole Science experiment.
 It may seem unlikely for a stick to hit you if you’re careful enough, but it could still happen.

 physics, popsicle sticks, engineering, tension